%pip install -q validmind

 Next steps

 You can look at the results of this test suite right in the notebook where you ran the code, as you would expect.
-But there is a better way: view the prompt validation test results as part of your model documentation in the ValidMind Platform UI:
+But there is a better way: view the prompt validation test results as part of your model documentation in the ValidMind Platform:

-In the ValidMind Platform UI, go to the Documentation page for the model you registered earlier.
+In the ValidMind Platform, go to the Documentation page for the model you registered earlier.
 (Need more help?

 Expand 2.
 Data Preparation or 3.
 Model Development to review all test results.